davidflypei/S3D-Estimator-/CONTRIBUTING.md

 2. Use these for commit summary.(Part before -)

-  Used Raid - Bug fixes
+a)  Used Raid - Bug fixes
-  Used Febreze - Cleaning code
+b)  Used Febreze - Cleaning code
-  Used Blood - Bug Flood or added new feature
+c)  Used Blood - Bug Flood or added new feature

 3. Use common sense.
 Dont put anything stupid in it.